MOSvisio/flask-creator/README.md

 flask-creator install # install the dependencies specified in the setup.py of your application

-flask-creator generate --requie # create the requirements.txt of your application
+flask-creator generate --require # create the requirements.txt of your application
 ```

 ## Contributing